xamry/notes/Data Engineering/OLAP.md

 In drill-down data is fragmented into smaller parts.
 It is the opposite of the rollup process.

 ## Slice
-Here, **one** dimension is selected, and a new sub-cube is created by selecting one or more values from that dimension.
-This is usually done by filtering dimension value(s).
+Here, **one** dimension is selected, and a new sub-cube is created by filtering one or more values from that dimension.

 ## Dice
-Here you select **2 or more dimensions** that result in the creation of a sub-cube.
+Here you select **2 or more dimensions** and a new sub-cube is created by filtering one or more values from those dimensions.
 ## Pivot (rotate)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQxMzUzOTY3LDI3Nzk3NjU2NiwxMjIzMT
+eyJoaXN0b3J5IjpbLTI5NzUxNTc1NiwyNzc5NzY1NjYsMTIyMz
-AxODQwLC0xOTQ2NjAwODAzLDIzNzQ5MjIxLC0xNDQwNjE1Mzg1
+EwMTg0MCwtMTk0NjYwMDgwMywyMzc0OTIyMSwtMTQ0MDYxNTM4
-LC0yMTU0MzI1NDQsMTQ2NzYxMDEyNCw1MDU1MzcyNDAsMzY4Mj
+NSwtMjE1NDMyNTQ0LDE0Njc2MTAxMjQsNTA1NTM3MjQwLDM2OD
-U5ODMsMTc5MTU2MjUwNiwtMjA4ODc0NjYxMl19
+I1OTgzLDE3OTE1NjI1MDYsLTIwODg3NDY2MTJdfQ==
 -->